-If the claimant meets the applicable definition of disability, benefit payments will begin after the end of the elimination period and once all accrued paid leave (annual leave, sick leave and comp time) is exhausted.
+If the claimant meets the applicable definition of disability, benefit payments will begin after the end of the elimination period and once all accrued paid leave (annual leave, sick leave and comp time) and paid parental leave have been exhausted.
 The elimination period begins on the day you become disabled and is the length of time you must wait while being disabled before you are eligible to receive a benefit.
 Your elimination periods for short-term disability are as follows and will depend on which plan is chosen:

-- Option A: 14 calendar days; - Option B: 30 calendar days;
+Option A: 14 calendar days; Option B: 30 calendar days;

 The maximum benefit period is 26 weeks.
-The benefit period starts once the elimination period has been satisfied, but the benefit payments will not start until all accrued paid leave (annual leave, sick leave and comp time) has been exhausted.
+The benefit period starts once the elimination period has been satisfied, but the benefit payments will not start until all accrued paid leave (annual leave, sick leave and comp time) and paid parental leave have been exhausted.
 Please note every disability is different, and for numerous reasons, not every disability may last for the maximum period.